‘Young And The Restless’ Spoilers: Graham-Billy Plot To Take Down Jabot – Dina Is The Key

 Everyone’s playing dirty

 This feud between Jabot and B&S has reached new lows.
 Victoria’s encouraging Billy to hack a corporate computer, Jack is trying to get Brash & Sassy products shoved off the shelves at Fenmore’s, and no one is operating with any business ethics.
 What will it take to get Jack to chill out on his brother?
-It’s Jack going aggro against B&S that led to Billy and Vikki also getting their hands dirty and now it’s a vicious cycle with no end in sight.
+It’s Jack going aggro against B&S that led to Billy and Vikki also getting their hands dirty, and now it’s a vicious cycle with no end in sight.

 Young and the Restless spoilers promise Graham could be Billy’s secret weapon since Dina’s companion has access to her passwords and all the market research she’s been using for projects.
-Ashley will be stunned when all this comes out – can she get her brothers to make peace finally – or is this war just starting?
+Ashley will be stunned when all this comes out.
+Can she get her brothers to make peace finally, or is this war just starting?
 This might be the wake-up call that Dina needs to kick Graham out of her life finally.

 Catch up on the latest on Mariah versus Hilary, Victor and Ravi’s coming showdown, and the trafficking ring app ruining Abby’s reign at Newman.
-More Young and the Restless spoilers coming soon.
+More Young and the Restless spoilers are coming soon.

 [Featured Image by Kathy Hutchins/Shutterstock]